kpavonhu/Lab2/README.md

 	}

-#  outputs.tf  >>>  This file is very useful to get the most important elements to get access to our application at the end of our terraform apply
+##  outputs.tf:  This file is very useful to get the most important elements to get access to our application at the end of our terraform apply

 	output "cluster_name" {
   	  value = google_container_cluster.lab-2.name